lbovet/el4j/trunk/el4j/applications/templates/gui/README.txt

 This should typically not be an issue.
-If we create a single jar for a project A with a dependecy to project B and this has a dependecy to project C, Maven starts unpacking at project B followed by project C and finishes at project A. Maven follows up the dependencies and unpacks successively the jar files but it always finishes at your own project.
+If we create a single jar for a project A with a dependecy to project B and this has a dependecy to project C, Maven starts unpacking at project B followed by project C and finishes at project A. Maven follows up the dependencies and unpacks successively the jar files but it always finishes with your own project.